salrashid123/signer/example/README.md

 ### TPM

+example usage generates a new TPM unrestricted RSA key and sign,verify some data.

-example usage of TPM2_TOOLS to import an external RSA key and seal it to handle
+you can also use `TPM2_TOOLS` to import an external RSA key and seal it to handle

+if you want to generate a key with `tpm2_tools` and make it persistent,

 ```bash
 tpm2_createprimary -C o -c primary.ctx